jreisinger/docs/data/notes/Φιλοσοφία/logic.md

 # Basic logic

-* common sense logic
+* is common sense logic
-* Aristotelian logic
+* is Aristotelian logic
+* Aristotle (4 c.
+B.C.) was a student of Plato who was a student of Socrates

 ## Syllogism

-basic form of deductive argument, e.g.:
+is basic form of deductive argument, e.g.:

-1. Major proposition: "Rational animals are mortal."
+1. Rational animals are mortal. - major proposition
-2. Minor proposition: "Socrates is a rational animal."
+2. Socrates is a rational animal. - minor proposition
-3. Conclusion: "Therefore Socrates is mortal."
+3. Therefore Socrates is mortal. - conclusion

-Syllogism connects the subject ("Socrates") and predicate terms ("mortal") of its conclusion through its middle term ("rational animal") in its two propositions.
+Syllogism connects the subject (Socrates) and predicate terms (mortal) of its conclusion through its middle term (rational animal) in its two propositions.
 The first of which states a general principle and the second brings a particular case under that principle.
 The conclusion then demonstrates the result of applying the general principle to the particular case.